giovinazzo-kevin/TBOI_RL/TBOI_RL/README.md

 TBOI_RL
 =======

-Roguelike game heavily inspired and based on The Binding of Isaac
+Roguelike game heavily inspired by and based on The Binding of Isaac